 ZODML’s Prison Libraries are a space for reading and personal development.
 The Prison Libraries provide inmates studying for external exams and on Open University courses with learning tools and resources, from textbooks to reference books.

 ZODML opened its first Prison Library at the Ikoyi Correctional Centre in March 2013.
 The library augments facilities established at the prison in 1997 by the Muharam Sisters Educational Foundation.

 ZODML in 2015 we established 3 more libraries in Kirikiri Medium, Kirikiri Maximum and Badagry Prison thereby covering all the prisons in Lagos and also donated a book case and books to the already exiting prison library at the Kirikiri Female prison Lagos.

 In 2016, we extended our services to the eastern part of the country by establishing in a prison library in Onitsha and another in Awka.

 In 2017, we set up additional four libraries.
-One in Nnewi Medium Prison, another in Ekwulobia Prison, Enugu Prison and Orji-river Prison.
+One in Nnewi Medium Prison, others in Ekwulobia Prison, Enugu Prison and Orji-river Prison respectively.